 What is your favourite memory of studying at Plymouth?

 Without a doubt the lively exchange of ideas between lecturers and students which led to several ‘stop and think’ moments and made me look at HR issues in a different way.
 I am still intrigued and influenced by the theory about the role of HRM and have enjoyed bringing this debate into the workplace.

 Would you recommend undertaking a course with Plymouth University, and why?

 I would recommend Plymouth University without a doubt.
 The quality was amazing and all departments were willing to help in any way they could.
 I got so much more out of my studies than I expected.

 Inspired by this story?

 For more information about studying human resources please visit our MA Human Resource Management page.
-For more information about our range of courses within the Plymouth Graduate School of Management, please visit the school page.
+For more information about our range of courses within the Plymouth Business School, please visit the school page.